 Nenohi was attacked and sunk by the torpedo attack by the U.S. submarine during the Aleutian area operation on 5th July 1942.
 Carried out patrols in various locations, it seems to have sunk one US submarine at least.

-Main gun, which I replaced with metal because of the damage, was not indicated the difference of pipe and plane wire stick.
-But some brass pipes which I used for a single gun turret looks cool.
+The main gun, which I replaced with metal because of the damage, was not indicated the difference between pipe and plane wire stick.
+But some brass pipes which I used for a single gun turret look cool.

-When I painted with aqueous acrylic over the lacquer paint, I thought the paint can be easily modified to wipe-off with the thinner, it does not unexpectedly difficult, sticking to the surface the acrylic paint.
-In case it’s an enamel paint, (Tamiya is easy, Humbrol is difficult once after completely dried) easy to fix.
+When I painted with aqueous acrylic over the lacquer paint, I thought the paint can be easily modified to wipe off with the thinner, it does not unexpectedly difficult, sticking to the surface of the acrylic paint.
+In case it’s enamel paint, (Tamiya is easy, Humbrol is difficult once after completely dried) easy to fix.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.